West Highland Way (The South) - 6 Days & 5 Nights6 Days & 5 Nights 4.8 Read 959 reviews

 Getting to the Start

-Glasgow International Airport: Located 8 miles west of the city of Glasgow, the airport is served by numerous domestic and international routes.
-A regular shuttle bus service runs to Glasgow city centre, and there is also a service to/from Fort William.
+Glasgow Airport: Located 8 miles west of the city, the airport is served by numerous domestic and international airlines.
+A regular Citylink bus service operates between the airport and the city centre.
+Alternatively, you can also book taxis at a fixed rate from the airport to your accommodation in Glasgow, or to Glasgow Central train station Glasgow city centre, and there is also a service to/from Fort William.

-Prestwick International Airport: Located 30 miles south of Glasgow, Prestwick Airport is served primarily by Ryanair.
-A train service runs from Prestwick to Glasgow city centre and takes approx. 50 mins.
+Prestwick Airport: Located 30 miles south of Glasgow, Prestwick is primarily served by the budget airline Ryanair.
+A train service operates from Prestwick to Glasgow city centre, taking approx. 50 mins.

-Glasgow is served by an excellent motorway network.
-Long term parking is generally not available in the city centre, but unsecure parking is available in Milngavie at the start of the walk.
-A useful website is the RAC Route Planner.
+By Car: Glasgow is served by a motorway network.
+Long term parking is generally not available in the city centre, but parking (not secured) is available in Milngavie, at the start of the walk.
+A useful website for directions and parking is the RAC Route Planner.

 Getting from the End